MHickey2/EssenChelle-Oils/README.md

 The Logo was created with [LogoMaker](https://www.logomaker.com/), as the theme was health related, I used predominantly green in the logo iteself and the logo had a strong influence on the overall website colour scheme going forward.

 The imagery of the site focuses on essential oils and their byproducts, the images were sourced from the Pexels site and supplement the content.
 The images for the site are hosted in [Cloudinary](https://cloudinary.com/).
-I had used AWS for a while but was not comfortable using aws, as it was unpredictable in regards to pricing, and chose to revert to cloudinary as I trusted this platform, but am currently using AWS for the static files.
+I had used AWS for a while but was not comfortable using aws, as it was unpredictable in regards to pricing, and chose to revert to cloudinary as I trusted this platform.

 There are also images sporadically placed throughout the site, There is a background image which highlights the nature of the site on the index page, the product was initially a template with no packaging, so I used it in photoshop to apply the packaging for the different products in the essential and massage oil range.
 The aromatherapy burners were sourced on a shopping site platorm, as it did not have to have the essenchelle branding.